Azure/Sample-Chat-Completion-OpenAI-Infra/README.md

 ## Overview

-This project provides a Chat-Completion experience tailored specifically for Information about Surface Devices.
-It utilizes an external repository to reference the template.
-This specialized assistant can provide detailed information on Surface Devices, including specifications, troubleshooting, and warranty details.
-Additionally, it addresses inquiries related to sales, availability, and current trends.
+This action deploys a chat-assistant app based on Open AI-powered Large Language Model (LLM) and hosted on Azure.
+It deploys all the infrastructure the chat assistant needs, using an external repository to reference the template.
+This chat assistant is intended for demo purposes and can answer questions about Microsoft Surface devices, including specs, troubleshooting, warranties, availability, and current trends.

 [For more information on this template](https://github.com/Azure-Samples/openai/tree/main/End_to_end_Solutions/AOAISearchDemo)